pauliechao/pseudo4D-analysis-guide/README.md

 ## License

 This project is licensed under the **MIT license**.
 Feel free to edit and distribute as you like.
+Please reference the scientific publication in addition to this repository if you found this work useful.

 See [LICENSE](LICENSE) for more information.